decalage2/balbuzard/README.md

 Balbuzard looks for a number of patterns that correspond to items of interest when analyzing a malicious file.
 Each pattern can be a single string such as "This program cannot be run in DOS mode" which is present in most executable files on Windows, or a list of strings.
 It may also be a regular expression matching IP addresses, e-mail addresses or more complex patterns.

 Each found pattern is reported with its position, its length and value.
-By default a short hex dump is displayed with a few bytes around the pattern.
+With the -v option, a short hex dump can be displayed with a few bytes around the pattern.

 The list of patterns to look for can be easily extended by adding a python script in the plugins directory (see below).

 ### Usage

-	Usage: balbuzard.py [options] <filename>
+	Usage: balbuzard.py [options] <filename> [filename2 ...]

 	Options:
-	  -h, --help            show this help message and exit -s                    short display, without hex view.
+	  -h, --help            show this help message and exit -c CSV, --csv=CSV     export results to a CSV file -v                    verbose display, with hex view.
 	  -z ZIP_PASSWORD, --zip=ZIP_PASSWORD
 	                        if the file is a zip archive, open first file from it, using the provided password (requires Python 2.6+)
 Example:

-	C:\balbuzard>balbuzard.py test.exe
+	C:\balbuzard>balbuzard.py -v test.exe
 	Loading plugin from plugins\bbz_sample_plugin.py
 	Opening file test.exe
 	Filetype according to magic: application/x-ms-dos-executable